dependents/node-app-root/Readme.md

 A root/entry-point file is one that has dependencies but is not depended on (i.e., no other file requires it).

+*This is useful for automatically deducing the entry point for r.js or browserify configurations.*

 `npm install app-root`

-*This is useful for automatically deducing the entry point for r.js or browserify configurations.*
+### Usage

 ```javascript
 var getAppRoot = require('app-root');